-That’s why I created this low carb pumpkin sunflower seed psyllium bread recipe.
+That’s why I created this sunflower and pumpkin seed bread recipe using psyllium.
 There’s one important thing I learned from using these bread mixes.
 It’s that to get a nice tall bread, it’s best to use a smaller loaf pan.

-I used a disposable pan from one of the low carb flax bread mixes to make this low carb pumpkin sunflower seed psyllium bread.
+I used a disposable pan from one of the low carb flax bread mixes to make this sunflower and pumpkin seed bread.
 Using an 8×4 inch pan will make the bread a bit flatter.

 Another tip on making psyllium bread is to make sure you bake the bread to an internal temperature of about 215°F. I picked up this tip from Kim at Low Carb Maven.
 She also provides some other great tips for making psyllium bread.